Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 xrt-mgmt Driver Ioctls
 ----------------------

-Ioctls exposed by xrt-mgmt driver to user space are enumerated in the following
+Ioctls exposed by the xrt-mgmt driver to user space are enumerated in the following table:
-table:

 == ===================== ============================ ==========================
 #  Functionality         ioctl request code            data format